csag-uct/Metadata-Harmonisation-Tool/README.md

 # Health Data Harmonisation Platform

-This repository contains two primary elements:
+This is a simple [streamlit](https://streamlit.io) application we have constructed that facilitates the matching of variables in the incoming dataset studies to your project’s codebook (which will also be known as target variables).

-1) A general template being used by the [HE2AT Centre](https://heatcenter.wrhi.ac.za) data harmonisation team, here using the [CINECA synthetic cohort Africa H3ABioNet v1](https://www.cineca-project.eu/synthetic-data/sdc-africa-h3abionet-v1) dataset as an example.
+Currently, it also contains a general template/example being used by the [HE2AT Centre](https://heatcenter.wrhi.ac.za) data harmonisation team, here using the [CINECA synthetic cohort Africa H3ABioNet v1](https://www.cineca-project.eu/synthetic-data/sdc-africa-h3abionet-v1) dataset as an example.
-2) A simple [streamlit](https://streamlit.io) application we have constructed that facilitates the matching of variables in the incoming studies to our codebook.

 ## General work flow: